ErikBjare/gptme/README.md

 ## 🎥 Demo

+> [!NOTE]
-> NOTE: This demo is outdated (it works a lot better now), but it should give you a good idea of what GPTMe is about.
+> This demo is very outdated, but it should give you a basic idea of what GPTMe is about.
+> I hope to make a new one soon, showing off all the new features.

 [![demo screencast with asciinema](https://github.com/ErikBjare/gptme/assets/1405370/5dda4240-bb7d-4cfa-8dd1-cd1218ccf571)](https://asciinema.org/a/606375)